MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-resource-organization.md

 - Define a tag to identify the workload or workloads supported by each cluster
 - Define a tag to identify which team is responsible for operations of the host
-- Implement an Azure Policy to require a specific container registry
+- Implement an Azure Policy to require a specific OCI artifact registry based on your organization's container registry topology